Saturday, October 20, 2018

 Top and Broil: When the meatloaf is done, spread the mashed potatoes over the top.
 Want to go full retro?
 Add a thin layer of ketchup on top of that.
 Then broil for 3–5 minutes to get a little color and texture.

-Rest and Serve: Let it rest a few minutes before slicing.
+Rest and Serve: Let it rest for a few minutes before slicing.

 Thursday, November 3, 2016